Aleph-Alpha/intelligence-layer-sdk/Concepts.md

   a single output, but it is easier to compare two different outputs and decide which one is better.
 An example use case could be summarization.

-To support these techniques the Intelligence Layer differantiates between 3 consecutive steps:
+To support these techniques the Intelligence Layer differentiates between 3 consecutive steps:

 1. Run a task by feeding it all inputs of a dataset and collecting all outputs
 2. Evaluate the outputs of one or several